 Juicing provides very little healthy fat to help reduce inflammation, boost immunity, and absorb fat-soluble vitamins like A and E.

-Conventional produce contains higher concentration of pesticides and other toxins.
-Without fiber to potentially reduce absorption, you’re consuming quite a dose of chemical additives in addition to phytonutrients (14).
+Conventional produce contains higher amounts of pesticides and other toxins.
+The Environmental Working Group or EWG estimates conventional produce contains 178 pesticides!
+(14).
 This is why, when I do consume veggie juice, I make sure it is organic.

 4. Unpleasant side effects